RetroDECK/ES-DE/USERGUIDE.md

 **Sort folders on top of gamelists**

 Whether to place all folders on top of the gamelists.
-If done so, the folders will not be part of the quick selector index, meaning they can no longer be quick-jumped to.
-Also, if this option is enabled, folders marked as favorites will not be sorted above non-favorite folders.
+If enabled the folders will not be part of the quick selector index, meaning they can no longer be quick-jumped to.
+That is, unless there are only folders in the gamelist in which case the folders will be handled like files.

 **Sort favorite games above non-favorites**